wolfSSL/documentation/wolfSSL/src/chapter02.md

 Enable crypto callbacks.
 Register a crypto callback using wc_CryptoCb_RegisterDevice and set the associated devId using wolfSSL_CTX_SetDevId.

-The following two defines can be used with `--enable-cryptocb` to complies out RSA or ECC software fallback to footprint usage optimization.
+The following two defines can be used with `--enable-cryptocb` to complie out RSA or ECC software fallback to optimize for footprint reduction when software RSA/ECC is not required.

 * WOLF_CRYPTO_CB_ONLY_RSA - compiles out RSA software crypto fallback
 * WOLF_CRYPTO_CB_ONLY_ECC - compiles out ECC software crypto fallback

-Require [`--disable-examples`](#disable-examples) option to disable examples because examples are not setup to handle this use case with WOLF_CRYPTO_CB_ONLY_*.
+Use of the WOLF_CRYPTO_CB_ONLY_* options requires disabling the examples.
+See [`--disable-examples`](#disable-examples)

 ## Special Math Optimization Flags